bh2smith/test-lambdas/README.md

 Some things encountered during this process:

-- Had to coordinate with devops aboout Role & Permissions
+- Had to coordinate with devops about Role & Permissions
 - Test (event) input does not agree with input coming from functionURL (must append some SSL stuff).